AgathiyanChe/Basics-BigData/Readme.md

 ```sql
 LOAD DATA INPATH 'tmp/people.txt' INTO TABLE people
 ```
-> This command moves the data just the command above
+> This command moves the data just the command above.
+:bulb: More information about [DML](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DML#LanguageManualDML-HiveDataManipulationLanguage)

 Remove all the data using the `OVERWRITE` as:
 ```sql